zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 In certain scenarios the Grid may be invisible when initialized - for example when placed inside an initially inactive TabStrip tab or in another widget.
 In such cases there are generally two options - initialize the Grid first, while its element is still visible, or initialize the Grid in a suitable event of the parent Widget (e.g. TabStrip `activate`).

+#### Remove horizontal scrollbar

+When Grid scrolling is enabled, its vertical scrollbar is always visible even when not needed.
+This simplifies the implementation and improves performance.
+In cases when it is certain that a vertical scrollbar will not be needed, it can be removed with CSS like this:

+    #GridID .k-grid-header
+    {
+       padding: 0 !important;
+    }

+    #GridID .k-grid-content
+    {
+       overflow-y: visible;
+    }

+Using the `#GridID` will allow the styles to be applied to a particular Grid instance only.
+In order to apply the above styles to all Grid instances, you can replace the ID with the `.k-grid` CSS class.

 ### Selection

 Selection can be enabled in the grid simply by setting the `selectable` option to `true`.